 2. Brown Rice

 Brown rice can also give your good cholesterol (HDL) levels a boost because it is rich in soluble fibre.
 It takes quite a while to cook, so I always put it on the boil at the start of cooking my meals so that it’s ready in time.
-I generally cook more than I need so that I can use the leftovers to make things like rice salads or egg-fried rice.

 In a study from the Western Human Nutrition Research Centre, good cholesterol levels increased by 10% when volunteers ate a salmon-rich diet for 20 days.
 Experts recommend eating at least two servings of oily fish per week, such as salmon, trout, sardines, tuna and mackerel.